davekinkead/reasons/README.md

-s# Reasons
+# Reasons

-*Reasons* is a digital argument mapping suite designed for modern web browsers.
+*Reasons* is a digital argument mapping library designed for modern web browsers.

 Argument mapping is the process of visually representating the logical structure of arguments.
 Argument maps are an important pedagogical tool in the analysis of argumentation and have been associated with substantial increases in student cognative gains.